cosekort/Project-4/README.md

 Amazon Review Data Analysis

 Project Overview
 This project analyzes Amazon review data, focusing on the ratings (1-5) and comments left by users.
 The primary goals are to clean and preprocess the data, perform sentiment analysis, visualize the results, and build predictive models to classify review sentiments.
 We also implement clustering using the KMeans algorithm to explore patterns within the reviews.
+We aim to answer the below question which will be answered through the coding.

+  What are Amazon customer reviews sentiment analysis distibution and what can we predict the sentiment for new customer reviews will be?

+  What are the top 30 most common text/review words found within all amazon customer reviews?

+  What are the top predominant keywords in the large cluster of customer reviews?

 Table of Contents
-Dataset
+`Dataset
  Data Cleaning
  Exploratory Data Analysis
  Text Preprocessing
  Sentiment Analysis
  Data Visualization
  Modeling
  Clustering
  Results

 Dataset